VzxPLnHqr/sig-pow/README.md

 in the expressiveness of bitcoin script.
 This is not intended to be construed as a complaint about bitcoin per se, as there are many good reasons why bitcoin script is less expressive than other languages.
-Rather, working within bitcoin script is simply a design constraint which we try to workaround here when developing and calibrating a work-lock.
+Rather, working within bitcoin script is simply a design constraint which we must satisfy when developing and calibrating a work-lock.

 #### Quantifying the Work